-PLAN 1 Normal Retirement Age VRS: Age 65.
-PLAN 2 Normal Retirement Age VRS: Normal Social Security retirement age.
-HYBRID RETIREMENT PLAN Normal Retirement Age Defined Benefit Component: VRS: Same as Plan 2.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Normal Retirement Age Normal Retirement Age Normal Retirement Age VRS: Age 65.
+VRS: Normal Social Security retirement age.
+Defined Benefit Component: VRS: Same as Plan 2.
 Political subdivisions hazardous duty employees: Age 60.
 Political subdivisions hazardous duty employees: Same as Plan 1.
 Political subdivisions hazardous duty employees: Not applicable.
-Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Defined Contribution Component: Members are eligible to receive distributions upon leaving employment subject to restrictions.
 Earliest Unreduced Retirement Eligibility VRS: Age 65 with at least five years (60 months) of service credit or at age 50 with at least 30 years of service credit.
 Earliest Unreduced Retirement Eligibility VRS: Normal Social Security retirement age with at least five years (60 months) of service credit or when their age plus service credit equal 90.
 Earliest Unreduced Retirement Eligibility Defined Benefit Component: VRS: Normal Social Security retirement age and have at least five years (60 months) of service credit or when their age plus service credit equal 90.
-Political subdivisions hazardous duty employees: Age 60 w ith at least five years of service credit or age 50 w ith at least 25 years of service credit.
-Political subdivisions hazardous duty employees: Same as Plan 1.
-Political subdivisions hazardous duty employees: Not applicable.
-Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
+Political subdivisions hazardous duty employees: Age 60 with at least five years of service credit or Political subdivisions hazardous duty employees: Same as Plan 1.
+Political subdivisions hazardous duty employees: Not applicable. age 50 with at least 25 years of service credit.
+Defined Contribution Component: Members are eligible to receive distributions upon leaving employment subject to restrictions.
 Earliest Reduced Retirement Eligibility VRS: Age 55 with at least five years (60 months) of service credit or age 50 with at least 10 years of service credit.
 Earliest Reduced Retirement Eligibility VRS: Age 60 with at least five years (60 months) of service credit.
-Earliest Reduced Retirement Eligibility Defined Benefit Component: VRS: Age 60 w ith at least five years (60 months) of service credit.
-Political subdivisions hazardous duty employees: Age 50 w ith at least five years of service credit.
+Earliest Reduced Retirement Eligibility Defined Benefit Component: VRS: Age 60 with at least five years (60 months) of service credit.
+Political subdivisions hazardous duty employees: Age 50 with at least five years of service credit.
 Political subdivisions hazardous duty employees: Same as Plan 1.
-Political subdivisions hazardous duty employees: Not applicable Defined Contribution Component: Members are eligible to receive distributions upon leaving employment, subject to restrictions.
-Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up Cost-of-Living Adjustment (COLA) in Retirement Defined Benefit Component: Same as Plan 2 calendar year from the retirement date.
+Political subdivisions hazardous duty employees: Not applicable Defined Contribution Component: Members are eligible to receive distributions upon leaving employment subject to restrictions.
+Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 3% increase in the Consumer Price Index for all Urban Consumers (CPI-U) and half of any additional increase (up Cost-of-Living Adjustment (COLA) in Retirement The Cost-of-Living Adjustment (COLA) matches the first 2% increase in the CPI-U and half of any additional increase (up to 2%), for a maximum COLA of 3%.
+Cost-of-Living Adjustment (COLA) in Retirement Defined Benefit Component: Same as Plan 2 to 4%) up to a maximum COLA of 5%. to 275), for a maximum coeff of colo.
+Defined Contribution Component: Not applicable Eligibility: For members who retire with an unreduced benefit or with a reduced benefit with at least 20 years of service credit, the COLA will go into effect on July 1 after one full calendar calendar year from the retirement date.
+Eligibility: Same as Plan 1 Eligibility: Same as Plan 1 and Plan 2 For members who retire with a reduced benefit and who have less than 20 years of service credit, the COLA will go into effect on July 1 after one calendar year following the unreduced retirement eligibility date.